 In the past, students have gone on to graduate programs in Physical Therapy, Occupational Therapy, Public Health, and Nutrition & Sports Medicine.

 A minimum of 120 hours is needed to graduate with the Exercise Science degree.
-This includes a 200-hour 9-credit internship.

-The 200-hour 9-credit internship is completed during the second semester of their senior year, after the majority of all coursework has been completed at a satisfactory level.
+Students have an option of completing a 400-hour 9-credit internship is completed during the second semester of their senior year, after the majority of all coursework has been completed at a satisfactory level.

 Yes, traditionally 1-3 Exercise Science courses are offered during the summer depending on the number of students in need of taking additional workloads.